SensualPudd/SensualPudd/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=SensualPudd&style=flat-square&color=0088cc)

-I'm a final year student pursuing Bachelors's in Computer Science 🎓 from Delhi University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm currently into Windows Theming 🕸️ and working on the Nord color scheme 🥳.

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Nodejs, Express, React, <br /> Graphql, Mongodb, Javascript, etc.
+- 🛠 &nbsp; I’m currently working on a TAS application for Give up robot etc.
 - 🚀 &nbsp; I’m currently learning Full Stack Development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/iampavangandhi).
 - 💬 &nbsp; Ask me about anything [here](https://github.com/iampavangandhi/iampavangandhi/issues/2)!
 I am happy to help.